Last Updated on

 How often have you had the experience of needing to make tough decisions that pull you in different directions?

-You go round and round in circles, and, in the end, you either make a snap decision or put off reaching a decision indefinitely because you’re just too tired to think anymore.
+You go round and round in circles, and in the end, you either make a snap decision or put off reaching a decision indefinitely because you’re just too tired to think anymore.

-The stress and overwhelming emotions compel you to make a decision and yet, at the same time, make you unable to do so is labeled as decision fatigue.
+The stress and overwhelming emotions that simultaneously compel you to make a decision and make you unable to do so is labeled as decision fatigue.
+Poor decisions are made not because of incapability but because arriving at one or more choices takes its toll.
+It also severely weakens your mental energy over time.

 What Is Decision Fatigue?